3DGenomes/METALoci/docs/tutorial.rst

     metaloci bts -w example_working_directory -c data/hic/ICE_DM_5kb_eef0283c05_chr19.mcool -r 10000 -g example_working_directory/example_working_directory_protein_coding_2000000_10000_gene_coords.txt

 This script may take a few hours, depending on the computing power of your PC.
-Once you have determined the best values for your Hi-C you will not need to run this sript ever again.
+Once you have determined the best values for your Hi-C you will not need to run this script ever again.
 You can skip running this script for the sake of speed.
 **The output parameters for this run would be** ``cut-off = 0.2`` **and** ``persistence length = 7.044``.

 *You can read more about this script in the* :ref:`cli_usage` *section.*